aaronvca1/Langchain_Demos/README.md

 # Langchain_Demos

 Don't forget to add your OpenAI API Key to the .env file.
+That file is currently named env but you should rename it to .env so it becomes a hidden file

 pip install openai pinecone-client langchain streamlit pypdf tiktoken